-Connecting an external drive to your Chromebox is easy thanks to Chrome OS supporting a wide range of file systems.
+Connecting an external drive to your Chromebox is easy thanks to Chrome OS working well with a lot of file systems.
 Most drives will basically be plug and play which makes it easy and convenient for anyone to set up and use.
-Your best value comes from the WD My Passport which gets you 1TB of storage for just $55.
+Your best value comes from the WD My Passport, which gets you 1TB of storage for roughly 50 bucks.

 Another option is to use a drive enclosure that lets you dock an internal drive and use it to connect to your Chromebox via USB.
-For internal drives, we'll recommend Samsung 860 SSD which is top-rated and also a good option if you've got a laptop or PC that could also use a storage upgrade.
+For internal drives, we'll recommend Samsung 860 SSD which is one of the best-selling drives around, and also a good option if you've got a laptop or PC that could use a storage upgrade.

 We may earn a commission for purchases using our links.
 Learn more.